dscottd7/quibble-frontend/README.md

 - Offering a feature to save comparisons for future reference, providing convenience and easy access.
 - Allowing users to quickly access the specific products mentioned within the comparison.

-This README provides a comprehensive guide to setting up and understanding the Quibble frontend, which is built using React and Mantine UI components.
+This README provides a comprehensive guide to setting up and understanding the Quibble frontend, which is built using React and Mantine UI components, and deployed on Goodgle Cloud.
+You can access the site here:

 ## Frontend Features
 1. **Product Comparison with OpenAI API**:
    - Users can paste the URLs of two products to compare them.
-   - OpenAI generates a structured comparison, displayinga a detailed comparison summary with specific recommendations, and pros and cons for each product.
+   - OpenAI generates a structured comparison, displaying a detailed comparison summary with specific recommendations, and pros and cons for each product.
 2. **Category Selection and Preferance**:
    - Users can select specific categories they want to compare (e.g., Price, Model, Features).
    - Users can add their input for comparison preferance.